MikkoNurminenn/wordpress-author-site/README.md

 # Author Website Built with Native WordPress Features

 ## Project Overview
-This is a custom website built for author Kirsimarja Hayrinen Besch, created entirely using native WordPress tools.
+This is a custom website built for author Kirsimarja Hayrinen Beschloss, created entirely using native WordPress tools.
 The site is designed to showcase the author's works, biography, and blog in a clean and user-friendly way.
 Notably, the site is built without the use of any additional plugins, relying solely on WordPress's built-in features for a lightweight, streamlined setup.

 ## Features
 - **Customizable WordPress Theme**: The site employs a responsive theme tailored to the needs of an author, ensuring a professional online presence.